16 Life Skills Your Kids Will Need Before They Leave Home

 Drive Safely and Car Maintenance

 Even if a teen doesn’t own their own car, it’s a good idea for them to know the basics of car ownership.
-Such as: how to pump gas, when the oil needs changing, and what to do when you get a flat tire.
+For example, they should know: how to pump gas, when the oil needs changing, and what to do when your car has a flat tire.

 Some of these topics will be covered in a driver’s ed class, but some will not.
-Here are helpful articles to make sure you cover the basics:
+Here are helpful articles to make sure you cover the basics with your teen:

 Keep Your New Driver Safe With the Right Car and the Right Rules